AI Fluent · Chapter 05

 Y

 Change headline to "Get Started Today."
 Background #1E293B.
 Subtitle 18px Outfit font.
-Button rounded, brand blue #3B82F6 with white text.
+Button rounded 8px, #3B82F6 with white text "Try Free."
+Do not change the layout or move any elements.

 AI